grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 The local blocks processor is used to store spans for a set period of time and allow for more complex APIs to perform calculations on the data.
-This must be enabled for certain metrics APIs to be function.
+This must be enabled for certain metrics APIs to function.

 ## Remote writing metrics